Software Tools Testers and Developers

 We would like to propose arming yourself with a basic set of tools which will allow for a smoother cooperation between QA specialists and developers, making their tasks more efficient and enjoyable.

-The list of software testing tools covers a wide variety of different uses and needs, everything from API testing, performance testing, test automation, bug reporting, localization tests and much much more.
-That is why it is really important to discover, learn about and implement the right tools to get the specific job done.
+The list of software testing tools covers a wide variety of different uses and needs, everything from API testing, performance testing, test automation, bug reporting, localization tests, and much much more.
+That is why it is really important to discover, learn about, and implement the right tools to get a specific job done.

 Jing – TechSmith

 The screen-sharing power of Jing allows users to select an area of your screen and choose to create an image or video.
 That's the idea: letting others see what you are working on by quickly capturing an image or make a video.
 Then, you can either share (eg. with Dev) or save it as a part of the task/story/bug by uploading it online instantly or saving it for later on your hard drive.

 And of course, your microphone can be enabled if you decide to record a video so you can narrate your video in addition to capturing the action on the screen.

 For GNU and Linux users, we recommend a similar screen capture and screencasting tool called recordMyDestop.
 It is a simple command line tool that performs the basic tasks of capturing and encoding with almost all of the same features as Jing. recordMyDestop offers the ability to record audio through ALSA, OSS or the Jack audio server.